 Hope y'all enjoyed this episode!
 We'll see you guys next week for another episode of The Marketing Natives!

 Christian [00:00:00] Hey what's going on today we're talking to Mark Friedman with Friedonations productions his company for podcasting.
 We talked about his favorite social media networks and his love affair for Kesha.
-This is the marketing natives.
-Providing actionable ways to grow, improve and succeed in your business and now your host Christian and Aaron.

 Christian [00:00:28] Awesome.
 All right let's get this started.
 Ah Mark thank you for you being on our show.
 Now let's just talk a little bit about your company.
 Just tell us about free donations productions.